mgajda/less-arbitrary/towards-better-union.md

 provide consistent mathematical descriptions where terms stray beyond their desired types[^1].

-It is also worth noting that traditional Hindley-Milner type disciplines embrace the laws of soundness, and subject-reduction.
+It is also worth noting that traditional Damas-Milner type disciplines embrace the laws of soundness, and subject-reduction.
 However these laws often prove too strict during type system extension, and are abandoned in practice of larger systems[@GHCZurihac].